-6. Arbor Hills Nature Reserve – A 200-acre park in Plano, TX with several amenities including a 3 mile long paved hiking trail, 3 miles of unpaved hiking trails, a 2.8 mile off-road bike trail, restrooms, a covered pavilion, and a playground.
+Arbor Hills Nature Reserve is a 200-acre park in Plano, TX with several amenities including a 3 mile long paved hiking trail, 3 miles of unpaved hiking trails, a 2.8 mile off-road bike trail, restrooms, a covered pavilion, and a playground.
 There are also streams to explore which are great for letting your dog cool off after a hike.

 Blankets are allowed, all other outdoor chairs must sit to the side or back of the lawn so as not to block the view of other guests.
 Due to restaurant support of this series, coolers with outside food/beverage are not permitted on The Green.

 Guests are welcome to bring to-go orders from the Watters Creek restaurants and Market Street.
 Alcohol not permitted and pets are not allowed on The Green.

 Watters Creek, Address: 970 Garden Park Dr., Allen, Texas

 This 3.5 mile long, paved trail runs through the Uptown and Oak Lawn areas of Dallas.
 It’s a great trail for jogging, walking, inline skating, and biking.
 The Katy Trail Ice House is also located on the trail and a fun place to stop for a cold drink and maybe some people watching.

 One of the best places to park is near near the north end of the trail, there is a retail parking lot near Knox Street.
 Take Travis Street south from the Knox intersection, then take a right into the first retail parking lot.